 In some cases though, the defendant is in the wrong place at the wrong time.
 And the evidence might cause a reasonable jury to find a defendant guilty even if he/she is innocent.
 In these cases, a defendant might consider taking a “no contest” plea to avoid going to trial and risking a guilty verdict.

 10. Should I plead “no contest” if I am guilty?

 Not necessarily.
 Depending on the case, the defense attorney may be able to persuade the D.A. to reduce or dismiss the charges.
 Or it may be possible to win an acquittal at trial…

 Perhaps the state has insufficient evidence to prove guilt beyond a reasonable doubt.
 Or perhaps the police conducted an illegal search, and the defense attorney can ask the judge to disregard any incriminating evidence.
 Just because a person is arrested does not guarantee he/she will be convicted.

 In short, pleading “no contest” might be the best option.
 But a defense attorney should explore all other options first before a defendant considers taking a plea.

 Call a Nevada criminal defense attorney…

 Have you been arrested for a criminal offense in Nevada?
 We will investigate, negotiate, and litigate to the fullest extent of the law in an effort to get the charges dismissed or reduced.
 And we are always ready to take your case to trial if necessary.
-Call our Las Vegas criminal defense attorneys for a FREE consultation.
+Call our Las Vegas criminal defense attorneys for a consultation.